salvois/codejam/README.md

     * **AntStackGenerator.py**: Python script to find out the largest possible stack.

 ## Code Jam 2017

-The repository contains the following programs.
-I wrote them for practice, and tested them against the (now old) Code Jam platform in practice mode, everything being judged as correct.\
+I did not participate to the context, but I wrote those solution for practice, and tested them against the (now old) Code Jam platform in practice mode.\
 The *runAll.sh* script in the root of the repository can be used to run all programs at once, creating the outputs in the *resources* directory.

-* Package **codejam2017.finals**: World Finals round of Code Jam 2017.
+* World Finals round:
     * **DiceStraight**: solution for the Dice Straight problem.
     * **OperationGenetic**: first attempt to solve the Operation problem using a genetic approach.
 Failed to found global optima in a few cases.
     * **Operation**: final attempt to solve the Operation problem.